opensearch-project/documentation-website/_security-analytics/index.md

 ### Log types

 Log types provide the data used to evaluate events occurring in a system.
 OpenSearch supports several types of logs and provides out-of-the-box mappings for the most common log sources.
-Currently supported log types include:
+Currently supported log types include the following:
 * Network events
 * DNS logs
 * Apache access logs